CIU’s Confucius Classrooms

 How are Schools Selected?

 Participating schools have a demonstrated commitment to global education.
 By “clustering” the programs within select school districts, students can progress from school to school with continued opportunities to advance their proficiency in Chinese.
-Only N.C. schools whose superintendent and central office have taken part in Center for International Understanding China programs are eligible to apply.
+CIU understands the importance of school leadership and works with schools whose superintendent and central office staff are committed to supporting and expanding authentic global learning for their students.

 For More Information